 When parents are notified, the student will also be notified of the information passed along to parents.

-If a parent wants to view his or her child's file and the University does not deem that the above circumstances exist, the student must sign a Release Form, stating that he/she waives the right to privacy.
-Release Forms may be obtained from student conduct.
+If a parent wants to view their student's file and the University does not deem that the above circumstances exist, the student must sign a FERPA Release Form, stating that they waive the right to privacy.
+FERPA Release Forms may be obtained from the Residence Life and Student Conduct Office.

-Every student has the right to file an appeal of the decisions regarding responsibility to the University Hearing Board (UHB).
-A request for appeal must be received in writing within (time frame) of the administrative hearing.
-If a student wishes to contest the decision of the UHB, they do so only under two conditions: 1) Presentation of new evidence, or 2) Violation of due process.
+Every student has the right to file an appeal of the decision of responsibility to the University Hearing Board (UHB).
+A request for appeal must be received in writing within 5 business days of the administrative hearing.
+If a student wishes to appeal the decision of the UHB, they may do so only under two conditions: 1) Presentation of new evidence, or 2) Violation of due process.

 To see the official act, click here.